Secretary of State

 As a parent or legal guardian, you are often the best judge of your teen driver's progress, skill and maturity behind the wheel.
 Involvement from you is crucial to the coaching, learning and driving experience of your teen driver so he or she becomes a safe driver.
 Although GDL requires teens to complete 50 hours of supervised driving, you are encouraged to provide supervision beyond this minimum.

 You also have the legal right to request that your teen be held at a certain GDL level, dropped back a level or have all driving privileges canceled if you believe your teen is not ready to handle certain driving responsibilities.
-To change the level or cancel a GDL, you must go to a Secretary of State office.
-The Request to Continue a Minor's Level 2 Intermediate License Restrictions (BFS-146) form may be submitted at least 30 days before your teen's 17th birthday so that his or her license does not automatically advance to a Level 3 license.
+To do so, make an appointment at a Secretary of State branch office.

 GDL ends for all teens at age 18.